This interpretation breaks open the meaning of this much-disputed passage. Be sure to view the photos at the end. History come alive!

 The Assurance of the Certainty of This Prophecy (32-35)

 32 From the fig tree, learn the parable: when its branch becomes already tender and produces leaves, you recognize that summer is near.
 33 In this way, you also, when you see all these things, recognize that it is near, at the doors.
-34 I tell you the truth: this generation shall not pass away until all these things take place.
+34 I tell you the truth: this generation will not pass away until all these things take place.

 So Matt.
 24 and 25 are all about the end of the temple system, which happened in Jesus’s generation, and then about the Second Coming and the close of the age, which has not yet happened.
 Now let’s begin the exegesis.